PlopeanuOana/profile-matcher/README.md

 -
 1. Clone the project from repository - git clone https://github.com/PlopeanuOana/profile-matcher.git
 2. Perform `mvn clean install`
-3. Navigate to the directory containing the `docker-compose.yml` file - src/main/java/com/gameloft/profile/compose
+3. Navigate to the directory containing the `docker-compose.yml` file - _src/main/java/com/gameloft/profile/compose_
 4. Run the following command to start the PostgreSQL database container:
     ```
     docker-compose up -d
     ```
 5. Run the Spring Boot application using your preferred method.
 Typically, you can use Maven or an IDE to run the `ProfileApplication` class.
+6. The application is running on locahost:8080
+7. Import the postman collection `Profile.postman_collection.json`
+8. **Create** a new player profile with a **uniq** _player_id_
+9. **Get** the profile updated by providing the _player_id_